 Incidentally, staff report seeing a Grey Lady at the Theatre Royal, too.
 The most common ‘back story’ says she threw herself off the upper gallery to her death.

 The brave young woman still took her seat in the upper gallery to watch his last performance.
 As the story goes, she leaned out, as if to touch him, when he came onstage.
-But instead she fell to her death.
+But instead, she fell to her death.

-It seems Grey Lady ghosts are inextricably linked with sadness.
+Either way, it seems Grey Lady ghosts are inextricably linked with sadness.
 Ironically, the Assembly Rooms is now a popular wedding venue.
 Hopefully, the Grey Lady doesn’t get too distressed by happy scenes played out before her!

 Do you have any Grey Lady tales in your town?
 Let me know in the comments!